 Because the potential for vibration damage is linked to distance from the vibration source, vibration safety estimates often use quantities called "safe distances".
 These are more easily measured than vibration peak particle velocities (PPV's), which are considered to be the best indicators of damage potential.
 They usually are arrived at by considering the likely velocities of vibrations of a given type and relationship to distance.

-Thus, "safe distances" are closely linked to vibration standards, which set allowable vibration velocities.
-Construction vibration standards set much lower allowable PPV's than the ones set for blasting.
+Thus, "safe distances" are closely linked to vibration standards, which set allowable ground vibration velocities for various activities and structure types.
+Construction vibration standards allow much lower PPV's than the ones established for blasting.
 This means that, for a given ground vibration peak particle velocity in a given area, the probability of damage is generally higher for construction vibration than for blasting vibration.
 For more on this somewhat complicated topic, see the CVDG page, Vibration and Damage.
 The CVDG Pro section, Vibration Safety, discusses ways in which vibration standards can be used to set "safe distances" from vibration-causing work and the limitations of these approaches.

 Hard materials like rock, or to a somewhat lesser extent, a home, transmit passing vibrations well.
 If the vibration is sufficiently large or continues long enough, they will be damaged, since all real materials possess limited strengths.
 One can decrease ("mitigate") vibration transmission and buildup, usually by directing the vibration to a flexible material which can move without damage, and thereby, convert the vibration energy to movement and, ultimately, to heat.
 There are many examples of this approach in our everyday world.